 Allergies occur when a person’s immune system reacts to normally harmless substances or allergens in the environment.
 This reaction can occur indoors or outdoors from certain allergens.
 If you are suffering with sneezing, itchy, watery eyes, runny nose, post nasal drip, scratchy throat or nasal congestion, you may have allergies.

 These allergens may include:

 - Dust Mites

 Allergy Treatment Options

 Although there is really no cure for allergies, with new techniques and medications, it is possible to live without experiencing the troubling symptoms associated with them.
-For each patient, a customized treatment plan is necessary to alleviate symptoms.
+For each patient, Dr. Gould will create a customized treatment plan is necessary to alleviate symptoms.
 These plans often include multiple treatment approaches to optimize results.
 Treatments options include: